BellRampion/encipherMach/README.md

 Input, output, and key settings are stored in files called input.txt, output.txt, and key_settings.txt.
 Program requires r1, r2, r3, etc. to run.
 DO NOT delete those files.

+The Windows .exe is not up-to-date.
+It works, but it does not include a plugboard.